History of the Romanian language: Pre-literary Romanian

 While some Eastern Romance languages and dialects adopted a number of loanwords in the course of their development, others remained more conservative.
 In this respect, the Wallachian dialect of Romanian is the most innovative of all Romanian dialects.
 Many linguists and historians – including Grigore Nandriș and Alexandru Madgearu – even propose that the preservation of inherited Latin words by the dialects spoken in Roman Dacia which were replaced by loanwords in other regions proves that these territories served as centres of "linguistic expansion".
-Likewise, the Maramureș dialect has also preserved words of Latin origin which disappeared from most other dialecs.
+Likewise, the Maramureș dialect has also preserved words of Latin origin which disappeared from most other dialects.
 On the other hand, Aromanian, although it is now spoken in regions where its development could not start still uses a number of inherited Latin terms instead of the loanwords which were adopted by other Eastern Romance languages.